Pranavtheking007/ekiyam/README.md

 ### Our idea

-INSTRUCTIONS: Our main aim in this project is to segregate waste through machine learning and deep learning models.
+Waste management is a global issue which ineeds to be solved at grassroot level.
+Our main aim in this project is to segregate waste through machine learning and deep learning models.
 More ever we also guide the users in the possible ways to recycle their waste efficiently and ways to earn through it.
 We have trained model with 92% to 94% accuracy which makes it more reliable.
 In this project we have made feature where the user can upload the image of the waste to classify it into organic waste and recyclable waste.